BA(Hons) Fashion Textiles

 - Visual Culture 1

 - Developing Practice in Fashion Textiles 1

-- Developing Practice in Fashion Textiles 2
+- Professional Practice and Work Experience in Fashion Textiles 2 or Collaborate

 *This module is for incoming and outgoing international students only.

 If you study on the four year (sandwich) course, you'll spend a year away from the University on a work placement after Year two.

 You'll complete a placement learning module.

 See the Placements and Fees sections for more information.

 - Preparation for Extended Study in Fashion Textiles